Business Culture in Spain

 - Spain Country Report (PDF)

 - Travel Abroad Dates: March 7-15, 2020

 - Online Application

-COBE 415: CoBE Practicum II.
-(0-3 credits) (Prereq: CoBE Fellow).
-This course serves as the instructional section of the Community and Business Engagement Institute (CoBE), where CoBE Associates will meet with the CoBE Director to discuss projects, projects stasus and deadlines, and receive instruction, guidance and mentorship on defining project scopes, resoving project objectives, developing project deliverables and presenting to clients.
-The course is designed for junior/enior CoBE Associates in the program.
-In addition to successfully completing course objectives, students will serve in a leadership role, providing additional guidance, counseling and mentorship to new CoBE Associates and occasionally asusme the responsibility of team leader.
+COBE 415 Q CoBE Practicum II.
+(0-3 credits).
+(Prereq: CoBE Fellow).
+This course serves as the instructional section of the Community and Business Engagement Institute (CoBE), where CoBE associates will meet with the CoBE director to discuss projects, projects status and deadlines, and receive instruction, guidance and mentorship on defining project scopes, resolving project objectives, developing project deliverables and presenting to clients.
+The course is designed for junior/senior CoBE associates in the program.
+In addition to successfully completing course objectives, students will serve in a leadership role, providing additional guidance, counseling and mentorship to new CoBE associates and occasionally assume the responsibility of team leader.
 Pass/Fail grading only.
 May be repeated.
 F, S.